krishnashamesh/Email_Backup/README.md

+Do you want to create a local copy of your email account with attachments and messages?

+Do you want to fetch only a couple of emails and cannot afford to import the whole .pst file?

+Then this script is for you!!!

-# Creates a local Backup of the Outlook Account
+# Creates a local Backup of the Email Account

 Uses IMAP (Internet Message Access Protocol)

-Prerequisites
-1. Python 3
+Prerequisites : Python 3
-2. IMAPClient [pip install imapclient]

 Steps and Guidelines:
 1. Input Username, Password and Search Text in the env.properties file